Craig's Wife (1936 film)

 Craig's Wife is a 1936 American drama film starring Rosalind Russell as a domineering wife.
 It was based on the Pulitzer Prize-winning 1925 Broadway play of the same name by George Kelly (the uncle of Grace Kelly), and directed by Dorothy Arzner.
 Former MGM star William Haines was the film's production designer.
 Previously filmed in 1928, Craig's Wife was remade in 1950 as Harriet Craig, rewritten (and updated) as a vehicle for Joan Crawford and co-starring Wendell Corey.

 Plot

-In Rye, New York, Walter Craig is married to his wife Harriet, who is out of town visiting her sick sister Lillian.
+In Rye, New York, Walter Craig's wife Harriet is out of town visiting her sick sister Lillian.
+His aunt Ellen Austen lives with them.
 While Harriet is away, Walter parties with his friend Fergus Passmore, though their friend Billy Birkmire cancels his engagement due to his father arriving unexpectedly.
 Meanwhile, Harriet decides her sister will recover quickly if left alone, and boards a train back home with her niece Ethel Landreth.
 During the ride, Harriet dismisses the notion of romantic love, claiming to have married Walter for her own independence.
 She also manages the household and the domestics through strict supervision.

+Just as Harriet returns to the house, Mazie and Mrs. Harold (the maid and the housekeeper) see in the newspaper that Fergus Passmore and his wife were found dead in their home.
+As soon as Harriet enters the house, she sends Ethel to bed and returns to supervising everyone.
+She discovers a message on a table.
+It is the phone number Walter left for the housekeeper to give to anyone who called for him while he was out the previous night.
+Harriet calls the phone operators for the name and address to "Levering 3100," the number on the note.
+However, they are forbidden to answer her inquiry.
+Because "Levering 3100" is under police observation, the chief operator contacts the police to inform them that someone has called to find out whose number it is, and gives them the Craigs' phone number.